SangeethaKaruthodi/SangeethaKaruthodi/README.md

 ### 👩‍💻 About Me :

-- I am a React Developer with 3.5 years of experience in the IT industry.
+- React Developer with 3.5 years of experience in the IT industry.
-- Have experience in React, Javascript, HTML and CSS
+- Experianced in React, Javascript, HTML and CSS
 - Familiar with Node js and Azure

 ### 🛠 Languages and Tools